sociomantic-tsunami/makd/relnotes/integrationtests.migration.md

 * Unit and integration tests changes

-  * Starting with v2.0.0 Makd will compile all modules from integration tests as part of the regular unittest target and stop supplying the `-unittest` flag when compiling actual integration tests.
+  * Starting with v2.0.0 Makd will compile all modules from integration tests as part of the regular unittest target and stop supplying the `-unittest -version=UnitTest -debug=UnitTest` flags when compiling actual integration tests.
 This may break compilation of a project so some manual tweaks are required:

     1. If integration test modules don't have module statements or multiple modules have the same name.